 - How long does a curl reformation last?
 Results vary, but curl reformation typically lasts between 3 to 6 months before noticeable re-curling begins, depending on hair growth, texture, and maintenance.

 - Is curl reformation less damaging than a relaxer?
 Generally, yes, when performed correctly by a skilled stylist.
 The milder formula and focus on pre and post-treatment care aim to minimize damage.
-However, it still involves chemical processing and carries inherent risks of breakage, especially if the hair is already damaged or if the process is rushed.
+That said, it still involves chemical processing and carries inherent risks of breakage, especially if the hair is already damaged or if the process is rushed.

 - **Can